 The city is so beautiful, there are lots of poems and songs about this beautiful mess that we call Istanbul or as its old names; Byzantium, Constantinople, Stamboul and many more.
-Istanbul is mostly famous for its strategic location, the bridges that brings together Asia and Europe, mosques, tulips, seagulls and Turkish bagels/tea duo.
+Istanbul is mostly famous for its strategic location, the bridges that bring together Asia and Europe, mosques, tulips, seagulls and Turkish bagels/tea duo.
 It is also a very crowded and big city too.
-With the population over 20 Million (I know the numbers on internet are way less but we, Turkish people, like to keep it minimize to numbers to not to freak out and or basically suffer, like the inflation number or the minimum wage:) ) with the foreigners, it is one of the biggest cultural hub in the entire world.
+With the population over 20 Million with the foreigners, it is one of the biggest cultural hub in the entire world.
 The old part of the city is mainly in the European side and the modern part is mostly in the Asian side.
-But it is kind of like a yin yang, you can of course find modern parts in European side and find history in the Asian side.
+But it is kind of like a yin-yang, you can, of course, find modern parts in European side and find history in the Asian side.
 And let me give you two information that will blow your mind;

 Istanbul is not the capital of the Republic of Turkey.
 It is Ankara.
 AND we have the whole four seasons, winter is included!
-We have snow, like a lot of snow, a snow and cold that did freeze the Marmara Sea (yes the sea) in 1954 and in other years as well.
+We have snow, like a lot of snow, a snow, and cold that did freeze the Marmara Sea (yes the sea) in 1954 and in other years as well.
 And no we don't speak Arabic and no we don't travel with camels.
-And yes, not all the Turkish people like dictatorship.
 And yes I feel so offended right now.

 In this blog, I want to talk about what to do, places to go and the museums to visit.
 I will be writing another blog about the food in Istanbul since it will be too much to fit in one post.
 So here is the first part of your guide for this otherworldly and vaguely threatening city!